Background pattern

 • heart attack;

-• blood clots in the veins, especially in the legs (symptoms include swelling, pain, and redness), which can travel through the blood vessels to the lungs, causing chest pain and difficulty breathing (if you notice any of these symptoms, seek immediate medical attention);
+• blood clots in the veins, especially in the legs (symptoms include swelling, pain, and redness of the leg), which can move through the blood vessels to the lungs, causing chest pain and difficulty breathing (if you notice any of these symptoms, seek medical attention immediately);

 • high blood pressure;